input-output-hk/marlowe-doc/tutorials/guides/runtime-rest.md

 ## Transaction 2.
 The lender deposits the principal

-The lender deposits their 80 ada of principal into the contract using Marlowe Runtime\'s `HTTP` `POST` `/contract/{contractId}/transactions` endpoint.
+The lender deposits their 80 ada of principal into the contract using Marlowe Runtime's `HTTP` `POST` `/contract/{contractId}/transactions` endpoint.
 The lender is providing the funding for and receiving the change from this transaction, so we provide their address.

 The deposit is represented as JSON input to the contract.
 The `marlowe-cli input deposit` tool conveniently formats the correct JSON for a deposit.